-Our second contribution is to the literature studying anticipatory behavior prior to the passage of regulations.
-Previous work has documented anticipatory responses to a wide range of policies (Lueck and Michael, 2003; Di Maria, Lange and van der Werf, 2014; Malani and Reif, 2015; Lemoine, 2017; Keiser and Shapiro, 2019).7 We contribute to this literature by providing evidence on the key role played by improvements in information in generating the anticipatory responses that ultimately mitigated the costs of regulatory compliance under the 1970 CAA.
+This paper makes four contributions to existing literature.
+The first contribution is to the literature studying anticipatory behavior prior to the passage of regulations.
+Previous work has documented anticipatory responses to a wide range of policies (Lueck and Michael, 2003; Di Maria, Lange and van der Werf, 2014; Malani and Reif, 2015; Lemoine, 2017; Keiser and Shapiro, 2019).6 We contribute to this literature by providing evidence on the key role that improvements in information played in generating anticipatory responses that ultimately mitigated the costs of regulatory compliance under the 1970 CAA.